Updated: June 23, 2019

-Welcome to the 24th edition of Reader Mail, the section of this blog where I answer questions from my readers about money matters.
+Welcome to another installment of Reader Mail, the section of this blog where I answer questions from my readers about money matters.

 Today, we’ll focus solely on investing and I hope you find my answers helpful.